 Stephanie Taylor Artist/Writer

 Taylor is driven by curiosity.
 She works in a variety of media, from paint to cement to words.
 She’s been a working studio artist since 1977, with a BA in history from UCLA, and a masters in sculpture from Sacramento State.
 Her work is in collections all over the US.
 She is also a freelance Op-Ed contributor to the Sacramento Bee.
 Link to Taylor’s essays in Bee.

-New book concept 2018, in process.
-A mortified Taylor, photographed in the mid-80s by the Sacramento Business Journal for a front page article, described as a “spunky suburban housewife.”
+Above: a mortified Taylor, photographed in the mid-80s by the Sacramento Business Journal for a front page article, described as a “spunky suburban housewife.”
 Whereabouts of the client and the painting in the shot are unknown.

 In 2017, she began a collaboration with the Sacramento Public Library, to celebrate the 200th anniversary of the publication of Frankenstein in 1818.
 It is Taylor’s first graphic interpretation of a narrative text.
 Frankenstein in the Sacramento Business Journal Now available through the Library or on Amazon.

 In 2016, she published a book about water in California: Water: More or Less, an anthology of art, essays and policy, with co-author Rita Schmidt Sudman, former executive director of the Water Education Foundation.
 Follow news about the book on Facebook.
 The book has bee updated for 2018, to keep up with California’s constant challenges.